Great Barrier Reef Liveaboard Accommodation

-From Cairns’ unbeatable diving and snorkelling in tropical Far North Queensland to the picture-perfect sailing-paradise of the southerly Whitsunday Islands, our Great Barrier Reef liveaboards offer the very best Australian experiences.
+From Cairns’ unbeatable diving and snorkelling in Far North Queensland to the picture-perfect sailing-paradise of the southerly Whitsunday Islands, our Great Barrier Reef liveaboards offer the very best Australian liveaboard experiences.

 Let us help you find your ideal Great Barrier Reef liveaboard adventure!

-Where’s the best snorkelling and scuba diving on the Great Barrier Reef?
+Where is the best place for snorkelling and scuba diving on the Great Barrier Reef?

 The Great Barrier Reef is enormous – reaching from Bundaberg in Southern Queensland, right past the tip of Australia.
-It covers an area of 344,000 square kilometres and is roughly the same size as 70 million football fields!
+It covers 344,000 square kilometres and is roughly the same size as 70 million football fields!

 Due to its huge size and varying eco-systems, we recommend anyone visiting the Great Barrier Reef see both extremes.
-The breathtaking coral and marine life to be found in the north – on a Cairns liveaboard – and beautiful scenery on a Whitsunday Island sailing liveaboard in the south.
+There are breathtaking coral and marine life found in the north – on a Cairns liveaboard – and beautiful scenery on a Whitsunday Island sailing liveaboard in the south.

-For snorkelling and scuba diving activities, a good rule of thumb is the further north you travel – the denser and more vibrant the fish, coral and marine life you’ll see.
+For snorkeling and scuba diving activities, a good rule of thumb is the further north you travel – the denser and more vibrant the fish, coral and marine life you’ll see

 Cairns is the nearest city for visiting the Great Barrier Reef

-Cairns City, in Far North Queensland Australia, is the most popular starting point for those wishing for an overnight adventure of snorkelling or scuba diving, on a Great Barrier Reef liveaboard.
+In Far North Queensland, Australia, Cairns City is the most popular starting point for those wishing to embark on an adventure of snorkelling or scuba diving on a Great Barrier Reef liveaboard.

-As a vibrant cultural centre in its own right, Cairns is the nearest coastal city for visits to the Great Barrier Reef.
+Cairns is the nearest coastal city for visiting the Great Barrier Reef as a vibrant cultural centre in its own right.
 This means that for snorkelers and scuba divers wishing to experience the best of the Great Barrier Reef, Cairns makes the ideal base.

-Great Barrier Reef liveaboards that depart from Cairns have excellent access to areas of unparalleled, outstanding natural beauty due to its close proximity to the Outer Great Barrier Reefs and its northerly location.
+Great Barrier Reef liveaboards that depart from Cairns have excellent access to areas of unparalleled, outstanding natural beauty due to its proximity to the Outer Great Barrier Reefs and northerly location.

-The ‘outer’ Great Barrier Reefs are widely acknowledged as having the most beautiful aquatic life in comparison to ‘inner’ Great Barrier Reefs, which lie closer to the coastline.
-Read more on the difference between the outer Great Barrier Reef vs the inner Great Barrier Reef, here.
+The ‘outer’ Great Barrier Reefs are widely acknowledged as having the most beautiful aquatic life than ‘inner’ Great Barrier Reefs, which lie close to the coastline.
+Read more on Outer Great Barrier Reef locations vs Inner Great Barrier Reefs here.

-From Cairns, the most impressive outer Great Barrier Reefs are only a short liveaboard boat ride away.
+From Cairns, the most spectacular Outer Great Barrier Reefs are only a short liveaboard boat ride away.
 Shorter journey times mean that you get to experience a much wider range of snorkelling and scuba diving locations, spending a longer time at each reef site while you’re there.